haskone/socket_chat/README.md

     - '@rooms' - get list of active rooms
     - '@join <channel-name>' - join to a room
     - '@leave' - leave a current channel
+    - '@private user text' - send to a specific user
     - '@history <text>' - find message which contains specified text

 - bots (use @bot <command>).
 Post to the channel